I see a huge problem among us women, especially when women are in a relationship.

 (What Is The One Specific Emotional Trigger Within Every Single Man in this World That Inspires Him to WANT to Commit to One Woman, Want to Take Care of Her, Worship Her and Only Her?
 Click here to find out right now…)

-How to give instead of Pleasing:
+How to give instead of Being A Pleaser: 2 Exercises

 Now, learning how to truly give to a man (or to anyone at all) is not something you can easily learn overnight.